nhn/tui.grid/docs/relation-between-columns.md

 A relation has a `targetNames` property to specify the list of target columns.
 It also has callback functions like `editable`, `disabled` and `listItems` to specify the rules to change the state of target columns.
 The columns whose names are in the `targetNames` will be affected by the result of the callback functions whenever a current column value is changed.

+Every callback function receives one object parameters.
+The available properties are listed below.
+- `value`: a value of the current (changing) cell
+- `editable`: an editable status of the current (changing) cell
-Every callback function receives two parameters - `value` and `rowData`.
-The `value` parameter is a value of the current (changing) cell.
-The `rowData` parameter is an object that contains the all values of the row, where the current cell is located.
+- `disabled`: a disabled status of the current (changing) cell
+- `rowData`: an object that contains the all values of the row, where the current cell is located

 ### editable